chitsbits/ml-food-dispenser/index.md

 This is where machine learning comes into play.
 By using AI to detect the state of the bowl and to detect specifically for approaching pets, automatic pet feeders can become much smarter and more controllable, while also removing the need for potentially expensive extra equipment such as IR sensors.

 To demonstrate this, my project uses a custom-trained convolutional neural network to determine whether a bowl is empty or full, and a pre-trained neural network that can accurately recognize the correct animal approaching the feeder.
 It uses two Raspberry Pis with a PiCamera each, one to monitor the state of the bowl, and another to watch for incoming pets.
-Communication will be done using a webserver hosted on one Pi, and the dispenser mechanism will be done using a 3D-printed system, with some Lego motors.
+Communication will be done using a web service hosted on one Pi, and the dispenser mechanism will be done using a 3D-printed system, with some Lego motors.

 ![dispensing](/images/dispensing.gif)